Chariots of Fire (play): Production

 In addition to his iconic original score, Vangelis created several new pieces of music for the 2012 play.

 The stage revival of the film was the inspiration of Hugh Hudson, who directed the 1981 film.
 He and fellow co-producer Barbara Broccoli, a film-industry magnate best known for the James Bond franchise, set about looking for the perfect director for the piece.
 Broccoli's involvement with Chariots of Fire extended back to 1980, when she introduced her friend Dodi Fayed to the screenplay, and he ended up co-financing the film and becoming its executive producer.

 Hudson and Broccoli chose Edward Hall to helm the stage adaptation, based upon his clear and incisive view of all the challenges involved in adapting the athletics-heavy story to the stage.
 Hall recruited the award-winning playwright Mike Bartlett, based on his many successes including Earthquakes in London, to write the script for the play.

 Set designer Miriam Buether transformed Hampstead Theatre into its very own stadium, giving the audience an immersive experience that evoked the 1924 Paris Olympics, including seating in the round around an Olympic track, and a double revolving stage.
 Buether also later transformed the Gielgud Theatre into an immersive stadium with a track running through the audience.
 And choreographer Scott Ambler reinvented and choreographed the various running scenes for maximum theatrical effect.

-Scottish up-and-comer Jack Lowden was cast as Eric Liddell, on the strength of his glowingly reviewed, charismatic, and athletic performance as the main character Cammy in an international tour of the Olivier Award-winning play Black Watch.
-And RADA-trained James McArdle, with several classics under his belt, had most recently portrayed Robin Hood at the RSC, and was chosen to play Harold Abrahams.
+Scottish actor Jack Lowden was cast as Eric Liddell, following his performance as the main character Cammy in an international tour of the Olivier Award-winning play Black Watch.
+RADA-trained James McArdle, who had most recently portrayed Robin Hood at the RSC, was chosen to play Harold Abrahams.

 Rehearsals for the actors portraying athletes incorporated grueling training, including lengthy runs, with a British Military Fitness instructor.
 And when stars Jack Lowden and James McArdle discovered they live on the same London street, they began running to rehearsals in addition to the required group training.